furkanartar/ClassMetotDemo/README.md

-# ClassMetotDemo
+# ClassMethodDemo
 My new Homework.
-About Class and Metot.
+About Class and Method.